Regd.No.: 126198/071/072

 Trip Highlights

-• Trekking over three high and scenic great passes of Everest area
+• Trekking over three high and scenic great passes of the Everest area

 • Amazing scenery of awesome panorama throughout the trek

-• Visiting traditional villages enrich with old culture and religion
+• Visiting traditional villages enriched with old culture and religion

 • Home of the Highlanders the Sherpa of Nepal Himalaya

-• Into tranquil woodland of beautiful rhododendron, pines and birch trees
+• Into tranquil woodland of beautiful rhododendrons, pines, and birch trees

 Everest high passes trekking coupled with the ascents to Kala Patthar and Gokyo region and the exploration of Everest base camp Trek provides the ultimate and most wholesome Everest experience in the Khumbu region.
 If that’s not enough, the trek will also take you to less-trodden and remote corners like Nangpa La Valley, Sherpa village of Marlung, and the monastery village of Thame, which provide a change from often trekker-packed trails.

-We commence our journey with a scenic 35-minutes long flight from Kathmandu to Lukla.
-The trek begins from Phakding and encompasses famous destinations like unofficial Sherpa capital of Namche Bazaar, ancient Thame Monastery, and less frequented villages of Lungdeng and Marlung.
+We commence our journey with a scenic 35-minute long flight from Kathmandu to Lukla.
+The trek begins from Phakding and encompasses famous destinations like the unofficial Sherpa capital of Namche Bazaar, the ancient Thame Monastery, and less frequented villages of Lungdeng and Marlung.

-Since we will also trek through parts of Sagarmatha national park, we will be able to witness rapidly changing vegetation and topography, and the rich flora and fauna species the region houses.
-All three passes that we will cross during the trek have their own respective points of challenges and gratification which makes the experience rich.
+Since we will also trek through parts of Sagarmatha National Park, we will be able to witness rapidly changing vegetation and topography, and the rich flora and fauna species the region houses.
+All three passes that we will cross during the trek have their respective points of challenges and gratification which makes the experience rich.

-From Renjo La Pass, we can have surreal views of the Gokyo village and its beautiful cobalt blue lakes.
+From Renjo La Pass, we can have surreal views of the Gokyo village and its beautiful cobalt-blue lakes.
 From the top of Tsho-La Pass, we can have amazing views of the Ngozumpa Glacier and Everest Base Camp.
-Finally, from the top of Kongma La Pass reveals the majestic views of the spectacular Mt.
+Finally, the top of Kongma La Pass reveals the majestic views of the spectacular Mt.
 AmaDablam, Mt.
 Thamserku, and Mt.
 Kongtega among others.

 Everest High Passes Trek surroundings are speckled and iconic – the trails and accommodations range from time-worn classic paths of Khumbu to meticulous and less-frequented high passes of Everest.
 This is the perfect trek choice for you if you are looking for a one-of-a-kind trekking adventure at the highest elevations in the world.